Is This Wine The New Rosé?

 When it comes to wine, we used to think of it in two categories: white and red.
-Then we became smitten with rosé, and eventually an entire rainbow of wine colors out there.
-One color in the rainbow may be the perfect bottle for your fall drinking: orange.
+Then we became smitten with rosé, and eventually an entire rainbow of wine colours out there.
+One colour in the rainbow may be the perfect bottle for your autumn drinking: orange.
 For more on orange wine and why you should check it out, we talked to Katie Owen, wine director at Winc, a direct-to-consumer wine club that sells their own version of the apricot-hued drink.

 Also called "skin-contact whites," orange wines ferment with the skin of the white grapes, giving it a different taste as well as a slightly deeper hue.
 In terms of the palate, that means that the white wine becomes a lot more like a red, with more body and structure, which is a fancy way of saying it has more tannins and acids.
 That's because tannins, which often give red wines a fuller mouth feel, are found in the skin of the grape.
 Owen tells Refinery29, "It wouldn't be far fetched to say that you could blind taste one of these skin contact whites and mistake it for a light red."